PostHog/posthog.com/contents/tutorials/frontend-vs-backend-group-analytics.md

 PostHog currently stores groups separately from events, but soon, we will merge them.
 This means calling `group_identify` will not update the group details for past events (like it does now).
 To handle this, we recommend calling `group_identify` whenever group properties change.
 This ensures events always have the most updated group properties.

 The benefit of the backend is that you don’t have to call `reset()` when you’re done because you have no session to reset.
-If you’ve set up your capture calls properly, they should be sending data from the active user or group (which will be none).
+There are no sessions because the backend usually deals with multiple requests from different people one after another.
+It is awkward to enforce a session that lasts only one request, and this also reduces flexibility for implementers.
+Instead, you can add group analytics where and when you need it on the backend.

 ## Next steps in group analytics